Who is Unicorn on The Masked Singer?

 Is Unicorn John Barrowman?

-The prevailing concept is indisputably that Unicorn’s brilliant exterior is hiding John Barrowman.
+The prevailing principle is no doubt that Unicorn’s brilliant exterior is hiding John Barrowman.

-The Dancing On Ice choose is recognisable on account of his daring American accent.
+The Dancing On Ice decide is recognisable on account of his daring American accent.

 Moreover, the clues appeared to again up that acquainted voice too.

-In episode one we discovered Unicorn is a “show-pony” and “loves to stand out from the crowd”, one thing John undoubtedly does frequently.
+In episode one we realized Unicorn is a “show-pony” and “loves to stand out from the crowd”, one thing John undoubtedly does regularly.

 He additionally addressed his potential involvement with The Masked Singer when he appeared on Dancing On Ice final weekend.